-Another important measure for us is our success rate, which is the percentage of students who graduate and those retained or returned to their local school district.
-Our success rate this year is high at 93.46% and is +9.06 points above our baseline and is above the desired outcome of 80%.
-It's been high over the last three years and shows that our mission of meeting students' academic and social-emotional needs continues to be effective.
+Another important measure for us is our success rate, which is the percentage of students who graduate, along with the percentage that are retained or returned to their local school district.
+Our success rate was running high as of LP 7 at is 98.38% and is up +14.53 percentage points.
+It's been high over the last three years and shows that our mission of meeting students' academic and social-emotional needs and serving an important role in the community continues to be effective.